Christina M. Annunziata, M.D., Ph.D.

 Dr. Annunziata established mechanisms underlying NF-kappaB molecular signal transduction in ovarian cancer.
 Her genomic profiling and functional screens identified both downstream targets and upstream regulators of this pathway, defining subgroups of patients whose cancers depend on NF-kappaB, and opening up possibilities for novel therapies to treat ovarian cancer.

-As Clinical Director, Dr. Annunziata oversees the Branch’s clinical and translational research program, which emphasizes therapies designed specifically to target molecularly defined populations of women’s cancers.
+As Clinical Director, Dr. Annunziata oversees the Branch’s clinical operations.
 Her clinical trials emphasize collection of patient samples to better understand both predictive and pharmacodynamic markers of treatment response.

 Center for Cancer Research